gyp67/ACIDN/README.md

-The code will be released soon.# ACIDN
+The code will be released soon.